NikitosnikN/web-tools/context.md

 6. **WhatsApp Link Generator**: Create WhatsApp chat links without saving contacts
    - Utility tool for quick communication

+7. **QR Code Scanner**: Scan QR codes using your device's camera
+   - Real-time scanning using the device's camera
+   - Display of scan results without redirecting to external links
+   - Detection of URLs in QR codes
+   - Start/stop controls for the scanner
+   - Uses the html5-qrcode library for QR code scanning functionality

+8. **QR Code Creator**: Generate QR codes for various types of content
+   - Support for multiple QR code types: URLs, text, email, phone, SMS, WiFi, vCard
+   - Customizable error correction levels
+   - Download generated QR codes as PNG files
+   - Share QR codes using the Web Share API (on supported browsers)
+   - Uses the qrcode.js library for QR code generation
+   - All processing happens client-side for complete privacy

 ### Deployment

 The project is automatically deployed to Cloudflare Workers when changes are pushed to the main branch using GitHub Actions.
 The deployment workflow is defined in `.github/workflows/deploy.yml`.